UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

 In general, we keep conversations about distributed UCF WordPress projects on the [ucf-wp Slack workspace](https://ucf-wp.slack.com/).
 This workspace is owned and managed by UCF Web Communications (Webcom).
 You'll need a **@ucf.edu** email address to join.

+Whenever you post to the ucf-wp Slack, including your **job title**, information about the **college or department** you work for, as well as the **site(s) you need help with** will help us help you more effectively.

 ### General questions
 If you have a general question about the theme, design decisions, or any other question that isn't a help request, please post it in the [#prj-{{My-Theme}} Slack channel](https://ucf-wp.slack.com/messages/prj-{{My-Theme}}/). {{Edit this copy as needed!}}

 ### Help
 If you need help with using this theme on your site, check out our [project documentation](https://github.com/UCF/{{My-Theme}}/wiki).
 If you can't find the answer to your question there, please drop us a line in the [#help-themes Slack channel](https://ucf-wp.slack.com/messages/help-themes/).
-You don't need to @mention anyone specific, but **please note that you're using the {{My Theme}} when posting your question**.
+You don't need to @mention anyone specific, but **please note that you're using the {{My Theme}} when posting your question** and include a link to your site if it's relevant to your question.

 -----